Edited by Pat Bitton

 January 14, 2020

 When you're watching a TV show or movie, there are two main disc media formats for you to consider: Blu-ray and DVD.
 They're not going to play on all devices based on the device you have or the software that is installed.
 Further, there can be considerable differences between resolution and overall quality.

 You may have a movie in one over another.
 While you may prefer it in one format, you may be stuck with a TV or movie in a different format.
 This is why it's important to know how to choose between the two disc-media formats.
-Furthermore, you need to know about programs that can provide a media file conversion, such as Movavi Video Converter.
+Furthermore, you need to know about programs that can provide a media file conversion.